 - Royal Estates in Anglo-Saxon Wessex: Land, Politics and Family Strategies, British Archaeological Reports British Series 439 (Oxford: Archaeopress, 2007)

 - ‘Sous la lumière d’Alfred le Grand ou dans l’obscurité des Vikings?
-Quelques problèmes et possibilités dans la périodisation de l’histoire anglaise “pre-Conquest”’, in J.-F. Dunyach (ed.)
+Quelques problèmes et possibilités dans la périodisation de l’histoire anglaise pre-Conquest’, in J.-F. Dunyach (ed.)
 Les âges de Britannia.
-Repenser l'histoire des mondes britanniques (Moyen Âge-XXIe siècle) (Rennes: Presses Universitaires de Rennes, forthcoming, 2015)
+Repenser l'histoire des mondes britanniques (Moyen Âge-XXIe siècle) (Rennes: Presses Universitaires de Rennes, 2015), pp. 33-54

 - ‘The King's Wife and Family Property Strategies: Late Anglo-Saxon Wessex, 871-1066’, Anglo-Norman Studies 29 (2007), 84-99

 - ‘Why Grateley?
-Reflections on Anglo-Saxon Kingship in a Hampshire Landscape’, Proceedings of the Hampshire Field Club and Archaeological Society 60 (2005), 154-69
+Reflections on Anglo-Saxon Kingship in a Hampshire Landscape’, Hampshire Studies: Proceedings of the Hampshire Field Club and Archaeological Society 60 (2005), 154-69

 - ‘All the King’s Men?
 Land and Royal Service in Eleventh-Century Wessex’, Southern History 26 (2004), 1-37